holyjak/fulcro-intro-wshop/docs/INTRO.md

 ## Workshop agenda

 1. Intro (here)
-2. Workshop exercises
+2. Workshop exercises (1-9)
+   * We might not have time for them all - you can finish on your own
+   * Review [Summary - lessons learned](Workshop.adoc#summary---lessons-learned) at the end
 3. Q&A session
-4. Coding exercises from fulcro-exercises
+4. (Coding exercises - likely a home work, unless we are really quick)
+   * Learn building a Fulcro app from "scratch," once concept at a time

 ## Fulcro intro